 A mother’s breastfeeding journey is one of the most special bonding experiences she can have with her baby, but it’s not without its challenges.
-Even though there are legal protections for mothers to breastfeed their babies in public, there are too many news stories to count where these rights are violated.
-Nursing mothers have been asked to leave shopping centers and public pools, told to “cover up” at restaurants, and humiliated by court judges for feeding their hungry infants.
-This World Breastfeeding Week, we encourage you to join your fellow nursing moms at The Global Big Latch On, a series of events to promote and normalize breastfeeding and help breastfeeding moms find community.
+Even though there are legal protections for mothers to breastfeed in public, there are too many news stories to count where these rights are violated.
+This World Breastfeeding Week, August 1–7, we encourage you to join your fellow breastfeeding moms at The Global Big Latch On, a series of events to promote and normalize breastfeeding and help breastfeeding moms find community.

 - Provide community support for breastfeeding.